nus-cs2030s/2122-s2/docs/15-dynamic-binding.md

 ## Invocation of Class Methods

 The description above applies to instance methods.
 Class methods, on the other hand, do not support dynamic binding.
 The method to invoke is resolved statically during compile time.
-The same process in Step 1 is taken, but the corresponding method implementation in class $$C$$ will always be executed during run-time, without considering the run-time type of the target.
+The same process in Step 1 is taken, but the corresponding method implementation in class $C$ will always be executed during run-time, without considering the run-time type of the target.